fulcrumresearch/fulcrumresearch.github.io/_posts/2025-10-22-introducing-orchestra-quibbler.md

 Orchestra's oversight features -- model to model orchestration and monitoring -- are what actually makes it possible for parallelization to be useful, and not destructive.

-We also have an open [discord server](https://discord.gg/QmMybVuwWp) to engage with users as we improve these tools.

 ### Looking Ahead